William Heath Davis

-William Heath "Kanaka" Davis, Jr. (1822 – 1909) was a merchant and trader in Alta California who helped to establish "New Town" (now Downtown San Diego) in San Diego, California.
+William Heath "Kanaka" Davis Jr. (1822 – 1909) was a merchant and trader in Alta California who helped to establish "New Town" (now downtown San Diego) in San Diego, California.

 Life

-Davis was born in 1822 in Honolulu in the Kingdom of Hawaiʻi to Captain William Heath Davis, Sr., a Boston ship captain and pioneer of the Hawaii sandalwood trade, and Hannah Holmes Davis (1800-1847), a daughter of Oliver Holmes, Governors of Oahu.
+Davis was born in 1822 in Honolulu in the Kingdom of Hawaiʻi to Captain William Heath Davis Sr., a Boston ship captain and pioneer of the Hawaii sandalwood trade, and Hannah Holmes Davis (1800-1847), a daughter of Oliver Holmes, who served as governor of Oahu.
 His nickname "Kanaka" refers to Davis's Hawaiian birth and blood; he was one-quarter Hawaiian from his maternal grandmother Mahi Kalanihooulumokuikekai, a high chiefess from the Koʻolau district of Oʻahu.
 His elder brother Robert Grimes Davis was a Hawaiian judge and politician.

 Davis first visited California as a boy in 1831, then again in 1833 and 1838.
 The last time, he joined his uncle as a store clerk in Monterey and Yerba Buena (now San Francisco).
 He started a business in San Francisco and became a prominent merchant and ship owner.

-In 1847 Davis married María de Jesus, daughter of José Joaquin Estudillo, grantee of Rancho San Leandro, and granddaughter of José María Estudillo.
+In 1847 Davis married María de Jesus, daughter of José Joaquín Estudillo, grantee of Rancho San Leandro, and granddaughter of José María Estudillo.
 The Davises had at least one daughter, Anna Maria, born c.
 1849.
 About the same time he moved to San Diego, which became part of the United States in 1850 via the admission of California to the union.